-Grape Tomato: These small, oblong tomatoes also make perfect snacks and for additions to salads.
+Grape Tomato: These small, oblong tomatoes also make perfect snacks and additions to salads.
 They generally produce abundant quantities of fruit and not many leaves.

 Beefsteak Tomato: As the name seems to imply, these are big, juicy, satisfying tomatoes.
-This variety of tomato is considered indeterminate; however, vines typically grow to a length of 6-8’.
+This variety of tomatoes is considered indeterminate; however, vines typically grow to a length of 6-8’.

 Beefsteaks make the perfect selection for slicing to use on sandwiches and burgers.
-Try cutting them up into salads or eating out of hand.
-The large size fruits of the Beefsteak require plants to get lots of support.
+Try cutting them up into salads or eating them out of hand.
+The large-sized fruits of the Beefsteak require plants to get lots of support.

 Roma tomatoes make the ideal choice for adding good flavor to sauces and stews.
 For salads and eating out of the hand, other varieties beat out Roma, but a well-grown Roma tomato is quite tasty on its own.

-Aunt Ruby‘s German Green Tomato: This indeterminate heirloom tomatoes mature in 80 days.
+Aunt Ruby‘s German Green Tomato: This indeterminate heirloom tomatoes matures in 80 days.
 Many describe the large, green fruits as sweet and spicy.
 They may sometimes exhibit a light red blush.
 The growing season is lengthy, extending from early summer and into the autumn.
-Like yellow tomatoes, birds find the green tomatoes less attractive.
+Birds find green tomatoes less attractive than yellow tomatoes.
 So Aunt Ruby makes a good choice if you need to discourage bird predation.